xpmethod/xpmethod.github.io/_posts/projects/singletons/2014-10-10-plaintext.md

 vibrant discursive practice of textual exegesis is crucial for the preservation of whatever ideals that demand a literate populace.

 [^ln-dna]: See Bök, “The Xenotext Works.” and Bök, The Xenotext: “I have been striving to write a short verse about language and genetics, whereupon I use a ‘chemical alphabet’ to translate this poem into a sequence of DNA for subsequent implantation into the genome of a bacterium (in this case, a microbe called Deinococcus radiodurans—an extremophile, capable of surviving, without mutation, in even the most hostile milieus, including the vacuum of outer space).”

-[^ln-dmca]: See Ku, “Critique of the Digital Millennium Copyright Act’s Exception on Encryption Research.”; Ginsburg, “Legal Protection of Technological Measures Protecting Works of Authorship.”; and Fry, “Circumventing Access Controls Under the Digital Millennium Copyright Act.”.
+[^ln-dmca]: See Ku, “Critique of the Digital Millennium Copyright Act’s Exception on Encryption Research.”; Ginsburg, “Legal Protection of Technological Measures Protecting Works of Authorship.”; and Fry, “Circumventing Access Controls Under the Digital Millennium Copyright Act.”

-[^1]: Unicode Consortium, “The Unicode Standard,” 9–10
+[^1]: Unicode Consortium, “The Unicode Standard,” 9–10.

 [^2]: Cook, “Some Considerations in the Concept of Pre-Copy-Text.”